 Station & Staff Information

-Our stations are manned seven days a week from the hours of 9 a.m. to 5 p.m. with the exception of some holidays.
+Our stations are manned seven days a week , 24 hours a day.
 Our volunteers are on call 24 hours per day, 7 days per week, 365 days a year to protect and serve the community.
 Additional staffing is utilized on busy summer weekends.

 Our Firefighters are trained to national standards and many of our personnel are also trained in rope rescue.
 Certified Divers are utilized to provide state of-the-art-water rescue capabilities.
 We are involved with fire prevention education for children and adults.